 This shift towards serving families with differing degrees and kinds of needs proved beneficial, as parents became resources and models for one another.
 As the children grew, the need for a program for two-to-four-year-olds became clear, and a second level of the P-CMGP, in which parents learned stories to tell to their children, was developed and added to the program.

-In the mid-nineties, teacher training workshops were developed to train individuals and organisations in the philosophy and methods of the program.
-As a result, the P-CMGP has spread across Canada and beyond, and many different kinds of organisations and agencies now offer the program to the families they serve – among them: community centres, community health centres, neighbourhood houses, public housing units, library outreach programs, family resource centres, family service agencies, reservations, Aboriginal friendship centres, teen parent centres, and immigrant and refugee support centres.
+In the mid-nineties, teacher training workshops were developed to train individuals and organizations in the philosophy and methods of the program.
+As a result, the P-CMGP has spread across Canada and beyond, and many different kinds of organizations and agencies now offer the program to the families they serve – among them: community centres, community health centres, neighbourhood houses, public housing units, library outreach programs, family resource centres, family service agencies, reservations, Aboriginal friendship centres, teen parent centres, and immigrant and refugee support centres.